Staying cool and comfortable during the hot summer months doesn't need to be expensive

-There are many things you can do to help keep your energy bills down.
+There are many other things you can do to help keep your energy bills down.
 Our top 10 includes some simple tips to help you save energy no matter what time of year, and most won't cost you a cent.

 Turn off your heater, cooling units and appliances when you go to bed or leave the house.

 Turning things off at the powerpoint can save even more power than when left on standby by using the switch or remote control.

 Switch off your computer and equipment such as printers or wifi routers overnight, or while you're away.
 Most computers have energy saving settings which can be activated to turn the computer and screen off after a period of inactivity.